-"A 7 as the first numerical digit to the right of the decimal indicates that students taking the course are participating in a work based learning program.
-State Board of Education Rule 160-4-3-.13 CAREER RELATED EDUCATION describes the requirements necessary for students to participate in the WBL Program that include only students in grades 10-12."
+"A 7 as the first numerical digit to the right of the decimal indicates that students taking the course are participating in a work-based learning program.
+State Board of Education Rule 160-4-3-.14 CAREER RELATED EDUCATION describes the requirements necessary for students aged 15 or over in any public school in the state to participate in the WBL Program."
 Work-based programs may be designated in each CTAE pathway using the chart below.
-The five digits to the right of the decimal used in conjunction with the 7 will be applied to the two-digit whole number that indicates the Program CIP code number.
+The five digits to the right of the decimal used in conjunction with the 7 will be applied to the two-digit whole number that indicates the Program CIP (Classification of Instructional Programs) code number.
 Using this system, student enrollments are possible in all CTAE pathways for up to 3 credits in each WBL placement.
+The 4th digit to the right of the decimal specifies the # of classes off campus (4 = 1 hour; 5 = 2 hours; 6 = 3 hours) and that determines the credit as well.